zunderscore/StardewWebApi/README.md

 ### NPC Info

 - `/npcs`: Gets a basic list of all named NPCs
-- `/npc`: Gets a specific NPC by name
+- `/npcs/name`: Gets a specific NPC by name
-- `/npc/birthday`: Gets a list of all NPCs with a birthday on the specified day of the season
+- `/npcs/birthday`: Gets a list of all NPCs with a birthday on the specified day of the season
+- `/npcs/pets`: Gets a list of all pet NPCs

 ## Actions